David Clifton

 New Recordings

-* The long awaited string quintet and piano project, ‘Fruit of the Spirit’ is here!
-Released 9th September 2019, on CD, digital download and streaming.
-A limited edition vinyl LP version is also available at the Little Room store.
-All CD versions of the albums (and vinyl version of Fruit of the Spirit) can be ordered from the store at the Little Room website:
+* FRUIT OF THE SPIRIT.
+OUT NOW!
+The string quintet and piano project, ‘Fruit of the Spirit’ is here!
+It was released on the 9th September 2019, on CD, digital download and streaming.
+A limited edition vinyl LP version is also available at the Little Room store, along with all the sheet music.
+More information: Fruit Of The Spirit

-* Two CDs.
-‘Improvisational Duets with Guitar,’ Vol. 1, David Clifton and George Middlebrooks (2017), performed live at the Pilot Light, Knoxville.
-And ‘The Unintended Consequences of Architecture’ (2018), ambient abstract guitar instrumentals.
+* ‘Improvisational Duets with Guitar,’ Vol. 1, David Clifton and George Middlebrooks (2017), performed live at the Pilot Light, Knoxville.

 Up-coming Recording Projects